KalyaniGunnam/frontend-learnings/notes/01-why-to-learn-html.md

     - Select the folder to open it in VS Code.

 ## Create Your First HTML File:
-- Inside the Website folder in VS Code:
+Inside the vscode_workspace folder in VS Code:
 - Click the New File button or use the shortcut.
 - Name the file index.html.
 You are now ready to start writing HTML code in your newly created file.

 # Why index.html?
-This is the default file most servers look for to serve as the homepage.Naming it index.html ensures compatibility and good practice.
+This is the default file most servers look for to serve as the homepage.
+Naming it index.html ensures compatibility and good practice.

 # Installing the Live Server Extension:
 - Open the extensions tab in the VS Code.